faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 1. Beards are not allowed for Church employees, at Church owned universities, and for those working in the temple.
 Until recently, even those students/employees at BYU of another religious faith who wished to wear a beard for religious reasons [were not allowed to do so](http://www.freebyu.org/byu-adds-religious-exemption-to-beard-policy/).
 1. Members [discouraged from getting a tattoo](https://www.lds.org/youth/article/tattoos-and-your-mission?lang=eng).
-1. Members use [insider and loaded language](http://www.rationalrevelation.com/tr/loadlang.html): "Court of Love" (disciplinary councils where members may be excommunicated from the Church); "active/less-active"; "apostate" (one who has left the religion for intellectual reasons); "agency" is crucial in LDS thought, but one becomes "captive" by choosing anything other than the LDS path.
-"Word of Wisdom" (cannot disobey without being foolish).
+1. Members use [insider and loaded language](http://www.rationalrevelation.com/tr/loadlang.html): "Court of Love" (disciplinary councils where members may be excommunicated from the Church); "active/less-active"; "apostate" (one who has left the religion for intellectual reasons); "Word of Wisdom" (cannot disobey without being foolish).

+In particular, the doctrine of "eternal families" strongly encourages an in-group/out-group mentality:

+1. If a family member chooses another religion [they may not be with their family in the eternities](https://www.lds.org/ensign/2014/03/faithful-parents-and-wayward-children-sustaining-hope-while-overcoming-misunderstanding?lang=eng).
+1. If a member marries a person of another faith tradition and that person never becomes Mormon, the relationships will be viewed as terminating at death (unlike marriages of members in the LDS temple which are [considered the only ones which can persist](https://www.lds.org/temples/what-happens-in-a-temple-sealing?lang=eng)).

+Other examples of the pressure that some feel may be found in the video [Families, Eternity, & Collateral Damage](https://www.youtube.com/watch?v=opGwPHWvp5I) (LDS examples begin at 2:53).

-### Strongly discourages and stigmatizes dissent
+### 18. Strongly discourages and stigmatizes dissent

 1. Those who disagree with orthodox doctrine [are considered either ignorant or proud](https://www.lds.org/manual/teaching-seminary-preservice-readings-religion-370-471-and-475/false-teachings?lang=eng).
 1. When the prophet speaks, the debate is over: "Now, as he speaks to us … it is as if the Lord Jesus Christ himself were addressing us … Personal opinions vary.
 Eternal principles never do.
 When the prophet speaks … the debate is over." ([Aaronic Priesthood Manual 1](https://www.lds.org/bc/content/shared/content/english/pdf/language-materials/34820_eng.pdf?lang=eng))